microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 viewAlpha.root = [];
 ```

-Additionally this seems to have negatively impacted co recursive schema which declare an corecursive array as the first schema in the co-recursive cycle.
+Additionally, this seems to have negatively impacted co-recursive schema which declare a co-recursive array as the first schema in the co-recursive cycle.
 Like the TypeScript language our schema system is built on, we don't guarantee exactly which recursive type will compile, but will do our best to ensure useful recursive schema can be created easily.
 In this case a slight change may be required to some recursive schema to get them to compile again: